Mineraloid

-A mineraloid is a naturally occurring mineral-like substance that does not demonstrate crystallinity.
-Mineraloids possess chemical compositions that vary beyond the generally accepted ranges for specific minerals.
-For example, obsidian is an amorphous glass and not a crystal.
-Jet is derived from decaying wood under extreme pressure.
-Opal is another mineraloid because of its non-crystalline nature.
-Pearl is considered a mineraloid because the included calcite and/or aragonite crystals are bonded by an organic material, and there is no definite proportion of the components.
+A mineraloid is a naturally occurring substance that resembles a mineral, but does not demonstrate the crystallinity of a mineral.
+Mineraloid substances possess chemical compositions that vary beyond the generally accepted ranges for specific minerals, for example, obsidian is an amorphous glass and not a true crystal; lignite (jet) is derived from the decay of wood under extreme pressure underground; and opal is a mineraloid substance because of its non-crystalline nature.
+Pearl is a mineraloid substance because the calcite crystals and the aragonite crystals are bonded by an organic material, and naturally occurs without definite proportions of the components.

+The first usage of the term mineraloid substance was in 1909, by mineralogist and geologist Julian Niedzwiedzki, in identifying and describing amorphous substances that resemble minerals.